Intern resume...is that even a thing?

 Gone are the days when internships were assumed to be light and carefree.
 Companies approach all interns as potential employees - which means they are put through the same recruitment criteria.

 It's LinkedIn that counts.
-Make sure you've a LinkedIn profile before you send out your internship resume.
+Make sure you have a LinkedIn profile before you send out your internship resume.
 In addition to that, you can have a blog or a portfolio where you showcase your best work.
 That will only add more brownie points to your application.

 To Sum Up